tanisharajgor/als-translation/README.md

 ## Gesture: Real-time ALS Translation & Speech

-The World Health Organization (WHO) reports that more than 7% of the word’s populations has hearing impairments.
+The World Health Organization (WHO) reports that more than 7% of the world’s populations has hearing impairments.
 An estimated 900 million people will experience hearing loss in 2050.
 What if there was a method to facilitate communication between sign and non-sign speakers?

 ### Background